-On April 18, 2006, we formed Chanticleer Investors LLC ("Investors LLC") and sold units for \$5,000,000, of which we own \$1,150,000 (23%) as of December 31, 2006.
-Investors LLC's principal asset is a 6%, convertible note in the amount of \$5,000,000 with Hooters of America, Inc. ("Hooters"), collateralized with 2% of Hooters common stock.
+On April 18, 2006, we formed Chanticleer Investors LLC ("Investors LLC") and sold units for \$5,000,000, of which we own \$1,150,000 (23%) as of December 31, 2007.
+Investors LLC's principal asset is a 6%, convertible note in the amount of \$5,000,000 with Hooters of America, Inc. ("Hooters"), collateralized by and convertible into 2% of Hooters common stock.
 One-third of the interest is paid to us as a management fee and we share pro-rata with the other investors in the remaining 4% interest, which is distributed to the investors quarterly.

 On July 31, 2006, we formed Chanticleer Investors II, LLC ("Investors II").
 Investors II began raising funds in January 2007 for the purpose of investing in publicly traded value securities.
-As of December 31, 2006, we had not commenced any activity in Investors II.

-In January 2007, we formed Chanticleer Advisors, LLC ("Advisors"), as a wholly owned subsidiary to manage Investors II, as well as, our other investments.
+In January 2007, we formed Chanticleer Advisors, LLC ("Advisors"), as a wholly owned subsidiary to manage Investors II, as well as, other investments.

-As a business development company, we are required to invest at least 70% of our total assets in qualifying assets, which, generally, will be privately held companies or companies with thinly traded public securities at the time we invest in them.
+As a BDC, we are required to invest at least 70% of our total assets in qualifying assets, which, generally, will be privately held companies or companies with thinly traded public securities at the time we invest in them.
 Qualifying assets may also include cash, cash equivalents, U.S. Government securities or high-quality debt investments maturing in one year or less from the date of investment.
 We may invest a portion of the remaining 30% of our total assets in debt and/or equity securities of companies that may be larger or more stable than target portfolio companies.